THE CORTEX COLLECTIVE PHILOSOPHY

 Distress vs Defiance

+One of the most significant shifts in my own thinking has been learning to look beyond assumptions of defiance and ask whether distress may be present instead.
 This is not to suggest that every behaviour is caused by distress.
 However, I do believe we are often quicker to assume defiance than to consider what might be happening underneath.

 Many neurodivergent people spend years being described as oppositional, resistant, avoidant, unmotivated or difficult when, underneath, they are overwhelmed, anxious, confused, exhausted or struggling to meet demands that exceed their current capacity.

 From the outside, distress and defiance can sometimes look remarkably similar.
-Both may involve refusal, emotional reactions, withdrawal, avoidance or saying no.
+Both may involve refusal, emotional reactions, withdrawal, avoidance or saying no. The difference lies not in the behaviour itself, but in what is happening underneath.

 As a teacher, I remember working with an autistic teenager who was frequently described as difficult, defiant and resistant.
 He was intelligent, creative and capable, yet much of the conversation surrounding him focused on behavioural incidents, missed expectations and his perceived inability to socially adapt to the world around him.
+After he completed a project particularly well, I sent a positive note home to his mother.
+She called me in tears.

 Her response was simple: